arrohazen/PRJ_PY/readme.md

 - Sort files and move them to their own directory (ex : Images in /home/<user>/Images ; Music in /home/<user>/Music ..ect) it sort : Images ; Musics ; Package(.deb, .pkg, .rpm...) ; Disk Images(.iso, .img, .vdi...) ; Archives(.zip, .tar, .xz...).
 - If the directory does not exist, it create it.
+# How to use
+  > usage: renommeur_fichiers.py [-h] [-s] [-r] [-l LOCATION]

+    Choose a function (sorter, renamer, )

+optional arguments:
+  -h, --help            show this help message and exit -s, --sorter          Sorter of files by extension -r, --rename          Renaming files : replace spaces to - -l LOCATION, --location LOCATION
+                        Giving a directory location